Ladies and Gentlewomen: Synopsis

+Ladies and Gentlewomen is a documentary that examines lesbianism, body politics, relationships, and the social stigma associated with lesbian identities.
+The film addresses social attitudes toward lesbianism and the experiences of individuals who face rejection because of their sexual orientation.
+It also discusses cases of suicide in the context of social rejection and examines the responses of society to these issues.

 " Why the hell, do you care about Someone's love When you dont care a speck about someone's suicide?"

 The documentary narrates the tale of Tija and Bija, a lesbian couple believed to be from Rajasthan, and is also about a Tamil folktale that features the lovers Pappathi and Karupaayi.
 It also features different perspectives on lesbian women from LGBTQ activists, journalists, lawyers and common people.
 She says her main aim is to increase the visibility of queer women and to save lesbian women from committing suicide or them being a subject of honor killings.

 Production

 Director claimed the research for the film took her one-and-a-half years, and the movie took three years to complete altogether.
 Her main intention, she claims, is to bring focus to the deaths of LGBT persons and their sufferings.
 As a part of the research, Malini met around 85 women from the Queer community.
 Many were not ready to talk about their sexuality in front of the camera.

 The film premiered at the Chennai Rainbow Film Festival in Chennai on 8 January 2017.